MicrosoftDocs/azure-ai-docs/articles/machine-learning/how-to-schedule-pipeline-job.md

 # [Azure CLI](#tab/cliv2)

 - The Azure CLI and `ml` extension installed by following the instructions in [Install, set up, and use the CLI (v2)](how-to-configure-cli.md).
-- Knowledge of how to create YAML pipelines for Azure Machine Learning.
+- Knowledge of how to create Azure Machine Learning YAML pipelines.
 For information, see [Create and run machine learning pipelines using components with the Azure Machine Learning CLI](how-to-create-component-pipelines-cli.md).

 # [Python SDK](#tab/python)